DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 * employed on a contract lasting less than one year

 * employed by a recruitment agency – an agency can find and place you in a school, but your contract must be with the school and your salary must be paid directly to you by the school, not by the recruitment agency

+* teaching in Scotland, Wales or Northern Ireland

 ## How to apply for the international relocation payment (IRP)